MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Upgrade to the latest API version to ensure your Batch account remains operational

-In the past 14 days, you have invoked a Batch management or service API version that is scheduled for deprecation.
+In the past 14 days, you invoked a Batch management or service API version that is scheduled for deprecation.
 Upgrade to the latest API version to ensure your Batch account remains operational.

 Learn more about [Batch account - UpgradeAPI (Upgrade to the latest API version to ensure your Batch account remains operational.)](https://aka.ms/batch_deprecatedapi_learnmore).